-Several software tools have been developed to assist in the generation and analysis of AAA geometries.
-Commercial software such as \software{MIMICS Innovation Suite} by Materialise provides powerful capabilities for 3D segmentation, modeling, and visualization from medical imaging data, often used for patient-specific simulations \cite{MIMICS}. \software{3D Slicer}, an open-source software platform, is widely used for image processing, 3D visualization, and segmentation, supporting various computational methods for AAA modeling \cite{3DSlicer}. \software{Synopsys} is a commercial software that offers robust tools for advanced geometric modeling and simulations, though primarily targeted at industry applications \cite{SynopsysSimpleware}.
-The \software{Vascular Modeling Toolkit} (VMTK) is a collection of open-source tools focused on the creation and manipulation of vascular geometries, providing capabilities for mesh generation, analysis, and fluid dynamics simulations \cite{VMT}. \software{ITK SNAP} is another popular open source tool, primarily used for image segmentation and 3D visualization, though it lacks direct integration with computational modeling \cite{ITKSnap}.
+Several software tools currently support the generation and analysis of AAA geometries.
+Commercial software like \software{MIMICS Innovation Suite} by Materialise offers robust 3D segmentation, modeling, and visualization of medical imaging data, commonly used for patient-specific simulations \cite{MIMICS}. \software{3D Slicer}, an open-source software platform, is widely utilized for image processing, 3D visualization, and segmentation, accommodating various computational approaches for AAA modeling \cite{3DSlicer}. \software{Synopsys} is a commercial software that has powerful capabilities for advanced geometric modeling and simulation, though primarily focused on industrial application \cite{SynopsysSimpleware}.
+The \software{Vascular Modeling Toolkit} (VMTK) is an open-source collection of tools committed to the generation and manipulation of vascular geometries, including mesh generation, analysis, and fluid dynamics simulations \cite{VMT}. \software{ITK SNAP} is another popular open source tool, primarily utilized for image segmentation and 3D visualization, but without direct coupling to computational modeling \cite{ITKSnap}.

-Despite these advancements, these tools often focus on either specific aspects of geometry generation, such as segmentation or meshing, and may not be fully optimized for generating simulation-ready geometries with predefined biomechanical properties.
-The need for a streamlined, flexible tool for AAA geometry creation that combines ease of use with the ability to generate both idealized and patient-specific models has been the motivation behind the development of \textbf{AneuPy}.
+Despite all these initiatives, these tools have a tendency to be specialized in certain aspects of geometry generation, such as segmentation or meshing, and are maybe not so well optimized for the generation of simulation-ready geometries with pre-defined biomechanical properties.
+The need for an streamlined but flexible tool for AAA geometry creation that is simple to use but can create idealized as well as patient-specific models has been the motivating factor behind the development of \textbf{AneuPy}.